elotl/smf-nova/README.md

 ### Step 1: Create Schedule Policy

-Pick of the below Schedule Policies to achieve your desired outcome.
+Pick one of the below Schedule Policies to achieve your desired outcome.

 #### Schedule Policy 1: Schedule SMF to a single workload cluster